telerik/kendo-angular/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---

 **Describe the issue**
- A clear and concise description of the issue and a link to the affected page(s).
+ A clear and concise description of the issue and a link to the affected page.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Browser**
- - OS: [e.g. iOS]
+ - OS: [for example, iOS]
- - Browser [e.g. chrome, safari]
+ - Browser [for example, Chrome, Safari]
- - Version [e.g. 22]
+ - Version [for example, 22]

 **Additional context**
 Add any other context about the problem here.